paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 **(b) Fees for use of developed recreation sites and facilities**

-(1) **Establishment and collection** — Notwithstanding section 460l–6a(b) 11 See References in Text note below. of this title, the Secretary of the Army is authorized, subject to paragraphs (2) and (3), to establish and collect fees for the use of developed recreation sites and facilities, including campsites, swimming beaches, and boat launching ramps but excluding a site or facility which includes only a boat launch ramp and a courtesy dock.
+(1) **Establishment and collection** — Subject to paragraphs (2) and (3), the Secretary of the Army may establish and collect fees for the use of developed recreation sites and facilities, including campsites, swimming beaches, and boat launching ramps but excluding a site or facility which includes only a boat launch ramp and a courtesy dock.

 (2) **Exemption of certain facilities** — The Secretary shall not establish or collect fees under this subsection for the use or provision of drinking water, wayside exhibits, roads, scenic drives, overlook sites, picnic tables, toilet facilities, surface water areas, undeveloped or lightly developed shoreland, or general visitor information.

-(3) **Per vehicle limit** — The fee under this subsection for use of a site or facility (other than an overnight camping site or facility or any other site or facility at which a fee is charged for use of the site or facility as of August 10, 1993) for persons entering the site or facility by private, noncommercial vehicle transporting not more than 8 persons (including the driver) shall not exceed $3 per day per vehicle.
-Such maximum amount may be adjusted annually by the Secretary for changes in the Consumer Price Index of All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.
+(3) **Per vehicle limit** — The fee under this subsection for use of a site or facility (other than an overnight camping site or facility or any other site or facility at which a fee is charged for use of the site or facility as of August 10, 1993) for persons entering the site or facility by private, noncommercial vehicle transporting not more than 8 persons (including the driver) shall not exceed $3 per day per vehicle, which amount may be adjusted annually by the Secretary for changes in the Consumer Price Index of All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.

-(4) **Deposit into Treasury account** — All fees collected under this subsection shall be deposited into the Treasury account for the Corps of Engineers established by section 460l–6a(i) 1 of this title and, subject to the availability of appropriations, shall be used for the purposes specified in section 460l–6a(i)(3) 1 of this title at the water resources development project at which the fees were collected.
+(4) **Use of funds** — The fees collected under this subsection shall be credited to the currently applicable appropriation, account, or fund of the Department of the Army as discretionary offsetting collections, and shall be available only to the extent provided in advance in appropriations Acts, for the operation and maintenance of recreation sites and facilities under the jurisdiction of the Secretary, subject to the condition that not less than 80 percent of fees collected at recreation areas of a specific water resources development project shall be used at such project.

 ### Statutory Notes

-#### References in Text
-Subsections (b) and (i) of section 460l–6a of this title, referred to in subsec. (b)(1), (4), were repealed, except for par.
-(1)(C) of subsec. (i), by Pub.
-L. 108–447, div.
-J, title VIII, § 813(a), Dec.
-8, 2004, 118 Stat.
-3390, as amended by Pub.
-L. 109–54, title I, § 132(a), Aug.
-2, 2005, 119 Stat.
-526. Subsec. (i)(1)(C) of section 460l–6a of this title was repealed and restated as [section 100904(a) of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100904/a&num=0&edition=prelim), National Park Service and Related Programs, by Pub.
-L. 113–287, §§ 3, 7, Dec.
-19, 2014, 128 Stat.
-3094, 3272.

 #### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 118–272, § 1154(1), substituted “Subject to paragraphs (2) and (3), the Secretary of the Army may establish” for “Notwithstanding section 460l–6a(b) of this title, the Secretary of the Army is authorized, subject to paragraphs (2) and (3), to establish”.

+Subsec. (b)(3).
+Pub.
+L. 118–272, § 1154(2), substituted “vehicle, which amount” for “vehicle.
+Such maximum amount”.

+Subsec. (b)(4).
+Pub.
+L. 118–272, § 1154(3), added par.
+(4) and struck out former par.
+(4).
+Prior to amendment, text read as follows: “All fees collected under this subsection shall be deposited into the Treasury account for the Corps of Engineers established by section 460l–6a(i) of this title and, subject to the availability of appropriations, shall be used for the purposes specified in section 460l–6a(i)(3) of this title at the water resources development project at which the fees were collected.”

 1996—Subsec. (b)(4).
 Pub.
 L. 104–303 inserted before period at end “and, subject to the availability of appropriations, shall be used for the purposes specified in section 460l–6a(i)(3) of this title at the water resources development project at which the fees were collected”.

 1993—Pub.
 L. 103–66 inserted section catchline, struck out second sentence, designated remaining text as subsec. (a) and inserted heading, and added subsec. (b).
 Prior to amendment, second sentence read as follows: “User fees at these lakes and reservoirs shall be collected by officers and employees of the United States only from users of highly developed facilities requiring continuous presence of personnel for maintenance and supervision of the facilities, and shall not be collected for access to or use of water areas, undeveloped or lightly developed shoreland, picnic grounds, overlook sites, scenic drives, or boat launching ramps where no mechanical or hydraulic equipment is provided.”